-Resolving conflicts over end-of-life care: Mayo experts offer tipsNovember 27th, 2012 in Health /
+Resolving conflicts over end-of-life care: Mayo experts offer tipsNovember 27, 2012 in Medicine & Health / Health

 It's one of the toughest questions patients and their loved ones can discuss with physicians: When is further medical treatment futile?
 The conversation can become even more difficult if patients or their families disagree with health care providers' recommendations on end-of-life care.

 Early, clear communication between patients and their care teams, choosing objective surrogates to represent patients and involving third parties such as ethics committees can help avoid or resolve conflicts, Mayo Clinic experts Christopher Burkle, M.D., J.D., and Jeffre Benson, M.D., write in the November issue of Mayo Clinic Proceedings.

 "Health care professionals in the United States have struggled with the importance of maintaining patient autonomy while attempting to practice under the guidance of treatments based on beneficial care," Dr. Burkle, the study's lead author, says.